fence@raincityfence.com

 We do not use subcontractors.
 All our fences are built by Rain City Fence employees.

-Technically, no, but it’s always a good idea to inform your neighbors that you share a property line with.
+Technically, no, but it’s always a good idea to inform your neighbors with whom you share a property line.
 If they are a good neighbor, and care about the apperance of their property they may even split the cost of the fence.

-Fence ownership is usually decided by which property the fence is located o,n and this can only be verified by a survey provided by a licensed professional surveyor.
-If the fence is within your property line then you own 100% of the fence.
-If, by some chance a fence is directly on the property line, then it would seem that you and your neighbor both own the fence equally.
+Fence ownership is usually decided by the home owner whose property the fence is located.
+This circumstance can only be verified by a survey provided by a licensed professional surveyor.
+If the fence is within your property line, then you own 100% of the fence.
+If, by some chance, a fence is directly on the property line, then it would seem that you and your neighbor both own the fence equally.

 Please verify any questions of property rights and ownership with an attorney.